Wambui-123/akan/README.md

 A simple wesite with HTML and CSS languages.

 ## Description
-Simple webpage that helps you know your name based on your gender and date of birth.
+Simple web application that helps you know what your Akan name would be based on your gender and date of birth.
+Javascript has been used to make it interactive in a form.

 ## Languages used
 HTML.CSS,BOOTSTRAP and JAVASCRIPT